• Skip to primary navigation

 My method of melting chocolates involves using the double boiler, but a lot of people report liking to use their microwave to melt chocolate.

-This is OK - BUT - do not microwave the chocolate if your infusion option is in it - it could destroy your THC and other cannabinoids and terpenes.
+This is OK – BUT – do not microwave the chocolate if your infusion option is in it – very high heat could destroy your THC and other cannabinoids and terpenes.

 Instead, melt the chocolate in the microwave and THEN stir in your infusion option of choice.